UniversalDependencies/docs/_hy/feat/Tense.md

 Imperfect is a special case of the past tense.
 It denotes actions that are happening during some past moment.
 These actions might continue after the moment of speaking, but also might not, i.e. the evidence is not in the form itself, but it is in the context.

-The auxiliaries _եմ&nbsp;_ and _կամ&nbsp;_ will have `Tense=Imp`.
+The auxiliaries _էի&nbsp;_ and _կայի&nbsp;_ will have `Tense=Imp`.

 Note, that a limited set of verbs form imperfect and present morphologically with “non-expanded” vs. “expanded” stems (traditionally called “Defective Verbs with Secondary Expanded Stems”).
 The difference between these forms are related to `Mood` or `Aspect` rather than `Tense`.
-Both stems refer to a present / past event.
-There will be an `Aspect=Prog` information at the expanded stems.
-See the related feature [Aspect]().
+Both stems refer to a past / present event.

 #### Examples